 The Empire Strikes Back is, on the whole, the most revered Star Wars film… and for good reason.
-The movie had very talented people behind it besides George Lucas and the cast: director Irvin Kershner, writer Lawrence Kasdan, and director of photography Peter Suschitzky.
+The movie had very talented people behind the camera: director Irvin Kershner, writer Lawrence Kasdan, and director of photography Peter Suschitzky.
 Obviously everyone has their own personal favorite Star Wars movie, but on the whole Empire has excellent directing, acting, pacing, dialogue, and character arcs.
 However, there’s also one area where Empire excels, especially compared to its other films, that many tend not to notice.

 It also has the best shot composition ever seen in Star Wars.